 - Material: Polycarbonate

 The LIGHTER1 Big Daddy is the heaviest option available.
-I am only including it here because there are a fixed number of bear canisters approved for use on the PCT and this is one of them.
-The only thing that sets this bear canister apart from the others is that the lid doubles as a pan for cooking.
-But then how are you supposed to use your bear can as a stool (basically its primary function) while you’re cooking?
-If you’re thinking about getting this, you should probably just get the BV500.
+I am only including it here because a fixed number of bear canisters are approved for use on the PCT, and this is one of them.
+The only thing that sets this bear canister apart is that the lid doubles as a pan for cooking.
+But how do you use your bear can as a stool (basically its primary function) while cooking?
+If you’re considering getting this, you should probably get the BearVault BV500.

 LIGHTER1 Lil’ Sami